MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/asp-net.md

         <ConnectionString>Copy the connection string from your Application Insights resource</ConnectionString>
         ```

-    * Set the connection string in code:
+    * Set the connection string in code.

+        Provide a connection string in your *program.cs* class.

         ```csharp
         var configuration = new TelemetryConfiguration